jmoyers/UnionFind/README.md

 # UnionFind
-A test implementation of Weighted Quick Find
+A test implementation of Weighted Quick Union